johncswanson/Mainframe-Applications-deployments-using-Ansible/index.md

 1. Define the Ansible environment configuration in “[./ansible.cfg](https://github.com/anuprakashm/Mainframe-Applications-deployments-using-Ansible/tree/main/Ansible-IBM-Z-App-Deploy/ansible.cfg)” file and use “[./inventory](https://github.com/anuprakashm/Mainframe-Applications-deployments-using-Ansible/tree/main/Ansible-IBM-Z-App-Deploy/inventory)“ file to define z/OS managed node and to provide the Python interpreter path in z/OS USS.
 Also define environment variables required for Ansible to work with z/OS in a variable file “[./group_vars/all.yml](https://github.com/anuprakashm/Mainframe-Applications-deployments-using-Ansible/tree/main/Ansible-IBM-Z-App-Deploy/group_vars/all.yml)”

 2. Define the variables that can be used in the deployment playbook in a variable file - “[./group_vars/deploy_vars.yml](https://github.com/anuprakashm/Mainframe-Applications-deployments-using-Ansible/tree/main/Ansible-IBM-Z-App-Deploy/group_vars/deploy_vars.yml)”.
 This is for the  ease of maintaining the playbook.
-Following is an excerpt of the variable file:
+Following is an excerpt of the deployment variables file:
 ```YAML
 # Is the application Batch, DB2, CICS or both.
 Set true or false as per your application.
 cics: true